Backlog und Sprints

 Sprint boards

 Sprint boards are especially helpful for teams to track and visualize progress from the start.

-When you click the Start sprint within the Backlog, a dedicated sprint board is automatically created and you are forwarded to the active sprint board.
+When you click the Start sprint button in a sprint header, a dedicated sprint board is automatically created and you are forwarded to the active sprint board.
 Boards are named using this pattern: [Project name: Sprint name].
 As an example: Scrum project: Sprint 1.

 The sprint board inherits project permissions automatically, which means it is accessible to all project members by default.